 In the United States, teens (17 to 20 years of age) are invovled in 15% of crashes, but in Maryland they are involved in a shocking 22% of crashes!
 Recent statistics from the Maryland Transportation Institute show that motor vehicle crashes are now the #1 killer of teens in America, and while crashes account for only 2% of all deaths nationwide, they account for a surprising 70% of teen injury deaths.
 Speed, distraction, fatigue and inexperience, coupled with a lack of seat belt use, are all prevalent factors in these fatal crashes.

-Maryland is one of many states that have enacted Graduated Driver Licensing (GDL) laws.
+Maryland is one of many states that have enacted Graduated Driver Licensing (GDL) laws for teenage drivers.